-Here are some key points on anemia.
-More detail and supporting information is in the main article.
+Here are some key points about anemia.
+More detail is in the main article.

-- Globally, anemia affects an estimated 1.62 billion people, this accounts for 24.8% of the world's population.
+- Anemia affects an estimated 24.8 percent of the world's population.

-- There are currently more than 400 types of Anemia identified.
+- More than 400 types of Anemia have been identified.

 - Anemia is not restricted to humans and can affect cats and dogs.